Input queue: Shortest remaining time

-Fixed priority pre-emptive scheduling
+Fixed-priority pre-emptive scheduling

-Fixed priority pre-emptive scheduling method assigns different priorities to the processes based on their processing time and arranges them into the queue in order of their priorities.
+Fixed-priority pre-emptive scheduling method assigns different priorities to the processes based on their processing time and arranges them into the queue in order of their priorities.
 CPU server processes from higher to lower priority, and processes which have the same priority are served as First-Come, First-Served.
 The CPU will temporary stop serving low priority process when higher priority process coming into the queue.

 Round-robin scheduling

 Round-robin scheduling method will give a same amount of time for each process and cycle through them.
 This method is heavily bases on a lot of time consuming to each process.
 Too short a lot time will fragment the processes, and too long a lot time will increase waiting time for each process to be executed.
 Choosing right a lot time is the foundation for this method.

 Multilevel queue scheduling

-Many queues are used in Multilevel queue scheduling method and each queue has its own scheduling algorithm.
-Multilevel queue scheduling is more complex compare to other methods, but it provides flexibility for OS to serve different data in complicated situation.
+The Multilevel queue scheduling method employs several queues, and each queue may have its own scheduling algorithm.
+Multilevel queue scheduling is more complex compared to other methods, but it provides flexibility for OS to serve different response time requirements in complicated situations.